The translation of this document is outdated.

 subscriber or user or acquisition of access to the information

-accordance with Personal Data Protection Law.
+Personal Data Protection Law.

 (2) The consent referred to in Paragraph one of this Section

-shall not be necessary, if storage of the information in a
+shall not be necessary if storage of the information in a

 terminal equipment or acquisition of access to the information

-stored in a terminal equipment is necessary for ensuring of
+stored in a terminal equipment is necessary for ensuring

 circulation of the information in the electronic communications

-a service requested by a subscriber or user.
+provide a service requested by a subscriber or user.

 [19 May 2011]